Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at ECC are $9,516 per year.
 While working on their Associate Degree, biological science majors at ECC accumulate an average of around $11,392 in student debt.

-Full Biological & Physical Science at Elgin Community College Report
+Read full report on Biological & Physical Science at Elgin Community College

-Out-of-state tuition fees for undergraduate students at TESU are $9,342 per year.
+TESU undergraduate students pay an average of $9,342 in tuition and fees each year.
 After completing their Associate Degree, biological science graduates from TESU carry an average student debtload of $16,125.

 Out-of-state tuition fees for undergraduate students at Highland Community College are $6,846 per year.
 The average amount in student loans that biological science majors at Highland Community College take out while working on their Associate Degree is $14,248.